allegro/json-logic-kmp/README.md

 Logic expressions are represented by maps where key is operation name and value is arguments.
 User might provide some additional input using **data** parameter.

-Example expression evaluation in Kotlin is shown below:
+Example of expression evaluation in Kotlin is shown below:

 ```kotlin
 fun evaluateAdditionOperation(): JsonLogicResult {